 Yellowstar is on this list because of his experience, game knowledge and game mechanics.
 Being able to create the strongest team in a region out of rookies is a hard deed to accomplish, but he succeeded.
 His play style meshes in with the rest of Fnatic, being another threat for their enemies, capable of ganking anyone when they expect it least.

-Our guide of best League of Legends pro players we continue with consideration of North American region.
+Our guide of best LoL pro players we continue with consideration of North American region.

 BEST NA TOP LANER: QUAS